MrSoulPenguin/CoSDT/README.md

 I know, or could be fucked to do.

 Example:
-  I know using a block mixin and listening for block breaking isn't the proper way to modify loot tables.
+  I know using a mixin to inject into one of the Block#dropStacks() method isn't the proper way to modify loot tables.
 But as it's the only loot table I wanted to change, I don't care.
 If I add more modifications to other loot tables, I'll do it properly.